OpenNMT/CTranslate2/docs/quantization.md

 **Supported on:**

 * NVIDIA GPU with Compute Capability >= 8.0
+* Apple Silicon GPU with the MPS backend

 In this mode, all model weights are stored in BF16 and all layers are run with this type.
+The MPS implementation stores BF16-encoded values and converts them to FP32 for GEMM and reduction accumulation before rounding results back to BF16.

 ### 4-bit AWQ